zelphir/next-transpile-modules/README.md

 Transpile untranspiled modules from `node_modules` using the Next.js Babel configuration.
 Makes it easy to have local libraries and keep a slick, manageable dev experience.

+## What problem does it solve?

-What this plugin aims to solve:
+This plugin aims to solve the following challenges:

 - code transpilation from local packages (think: a monorepo with a `styleguide` package)
 - code transpilation from NPM modules using ES6 imports (e.g `lodash-es`)